 A financial instrument is any contract that gives rise to both a financial asset of one entity and a financial liability or equity instrument of another entity.
 The Group manages its financial, credit and market risk using various financial instruments, governed by a set of policies approved by the Board.
-Risk management policies are established to identify and analyse the risks faced by the Group, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
-Risk management policies and
+Processes are then established by management to identify and analyse the risks faced by the Group, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Group's activities.
+The Group, through its reporting and monitoring, and in its training and management activities, aims to develop a disciplined and effective control environment in which all employees understand their roles and obligations, and by which means risks are appropriately managed.